Part 2. The Two Labors. An Introduction To The Necessity Of The Street Meeting

 In the days of the early Church, the brethren were compelled to seek the shelter of private dwellings.
 It was a perilous thing to be found gathering as an outlawed sect.
 Though the record does not detail the exact manner in which three thousand souls were brought to a saving knowledge in a single day (Acts 2:41), it is a safe assumption that such a multitude was not gathered regularly for a formal service within four walls as we do today.
 It may have been in one another's houses that the multitude converged that the Spirit moved with such mighty power as the church grew.

 It is not my design to take the reader upon a mere historical journey, seeking therein a justification for drawing the light of the Gospel from beneath the modern bushel; rather, I stand to declare that the proclamation of the Word is the sole, divinely ordained instrument by which the Kingdom of God shall advance.
 Now I shall say that which stands as an observable and bitter truth: man corrupts all he touches, and that not even the purity of biblical Christianity is spared his defilement.
-Our lack is not found in a scarcity of students who learn about Christ; it is found in the scarcity of soldiers, who are prepared to bleed in His service.
+Our lack is not found in a scarcity of students who learn about Christ; it is found in the scarcity of soldiers, who after having counted the cost, are prepared to bleed in His service.
 This glaring predicament is due to one cause alone: we do not know God, and therefore, we find ourselves utterly devoid of faith in His promises.
 We have Christianity, but have not its power.

 Heaven forbid that we should think the silence of His children brings glory to the Most High.
 No, it is only those who know their God who shall wax valiant and do exploits, heeding that Great Commission laid upon us all.
 The assembly of the saints must be nurtured in the deep things of the Almighty, that they may be fitted to go forth into the celestial warfare for the souls of men.
 For while the Church is surely a nursery for new babes in Christ, it is likewise a mighty forge, where the soldiers of the Mighty God are tempered and clothed with that promised power—the power to advance against and withstand the hosts of darkness, over all the power of the enemy, of whom we are assured a final and glorious victory.

-A Question
+A Burning Question

 In the twilight of this present age, we must ask: Why do we no longer witness the mighty outworkings of YHWH’s hand as recorded in the Holy Scriptures?
 We no more behold parting of the Red Sea’s depths; no pillar of fire illuminates our midnight wanderings.
 We see no great deliverances from the hosts of the enemy, nor does the sun stays still in its place at the cry of a mortal man.
 Where are the Dagons that once fell prostrate before the Ark of the Covenant?
 Where are the Samsons who, by the Spirit’s might, laid low the temples of the heathen?
 Our eyes search in vain for the miraculous feeding of the multitudes, the leaping of the lame, or the opening of eyes long sealed in darkness.